Oneflow-Inc/libai/docs/source/tutorials/basics/Auto_Parallel.md

 # Auto Parallel Training

-LiBai supports **auto-parallel training** strategy which means LiBai will automatically find **the most efficient parallel mode** for a specific model during training.
+LiBai supports **auto-parallel training** which means LiBai will automatically find **an efficient parallel training strategy** for a specific model during training.
 Users can try out auto-parallel training by the following steps.

 ## Installation
 Install OneFlow Auto-Parallel Branch